 Unlike adults, when little ones fall asleep with assistance, they wake looking for help to get back to sleep during their natural sleep cycle transitions.
 Babies accustomed to being rocked, bounced, held, fed or nursed to sleep will wake up and require similar external help to fall back to sleep overnight.
 It is nearly impossible for a baby who falls asleep with help to learn to consistently sleep through the night.

-When will my baby learn to sleep through the night on their own?
+When will my baby learn to sleep through the night on his own?

-A baby will sleep through the night when they are developmentally ready to and after they learn how.
-A lot of parents are worried that their baby won’t teach themselves the difference between daytime and nightime, but darkness is a friend, not an enemy, says BestForParents.
+A baby will sleep through the night when he or she is developmentally ready to and after learning how.
+A lot of parents worry that their baby won’t teach themselves the difference between daytime and nighttime.
+In the sleep world, darkness is a friend of sleep – not an enemy.
 A baby will eventually understand the dark and stop waking like they do when they are first born.
 That may seem like a rudimentary answer, but it is true.
-Most little ones will sleep through the night when they reach 12-15 pounds IF they have been taught how to fall asleep and stay asleep without “sleep props.”
+Most little ones will sleep through the night when they reach 12-15 pounds IF they have been taught how to fall asleep and stay asleep without any sleep props.

 Sleep is not an innate skill.
-Parents are often told that newborns are always sleepy or they assume that all babies are born knowing how to sleep, but that’s not the case.
+Parents are often told that newborns are always sleepy, or they assume that all babies are born knowing how to sleep.
+However, that’s not the case.
 While “sleepier” babies do exist, the majority of little ones must be taught how to sleep on their own.
 There’s a LOT more that goes into teaching independent sleep skills than just leaving your little ones alone in their cribs or beds and letting them figure it out.
 That is certainly not the approach at Sleep Wise.
 While that method has worked for people in the past, it’s not the most gentle or effective way of teaching sleep skills.

 How can I teach my baby to sleep through the night?